🥇 5 Best Oil Filter Bob Is The Oil Guy Of 2021 – Reviewed & Tested

 And that brings us to the filtration efficiency.
 A 98% filtration rate is nothing to scoff at.
 Sure some others in this list have a higher rating, but still, this is pretty good.
 It has a rate of 25 to 30 microns to be exact, in its filtration capacity.

-The burst strength is five times of what an average filter has.
+The burst strength is five times what an average filter has.
 It can handle the oil at its operating temperature below 51 PSI.
-The major flaw is that this filter is restricted to diesel engines.
-That is kind of restrictive, and I found it out the hard way.
+The major flaw is that Royal Purple is specifically diesel oil filter and that is kind of restrictive.
 Apart from that, it is a bit above my range as well.
 But if I have a diesel vehicle, I can definitely overlook that bit for the rest of the advantages.

-FRAM Synthetic Oil Filter is the final one in my list of best oil filters.
+FRAM synthetic car oil filter is the final one in my list of best oil filters.
 It is loads more affordable.
 As good as this is, I would, however, suggest it for a more low mileage vehicle.
 And that brings us to the specs.

 I will begin with the filtration efficiency as that is it’s the most prominent feature.
 It has a truly superior one too at a solid 95%.
 While compared to the other, it might seem low, but considering the range, it is very good.